MohammedAlhmodi/AWS_bootcamp_springbreak_2018/README.md

 # AWS_bootcamp_springbreak_2018

 WHAT TO LEARN HERE
-* lear to use AWS
+* learn to use AWS